ID

 4. State licensure requirements may change at any time.
 Licensure questions should be referred to the Teacher Education Program Office (tep@uwec.edu).

-The requirements of this program meet licensure in the following states: Wisconsin, Illinois, Iowa, Minnesota, Texas
+The requirements of this program meet the requirements in the following states and territories:

-The requirements of this program do not meet licensure in the following states: Not Applicable
+The requirements of this program do not meet the requirements in the following states and territories:

-It has not been determined whether the requirements of this program meet licensure in the following states: Alabama, Alaska, Arkansas, Arizona, California, Colorado, Delaware, Florida, Georgia, Hawaii, Idaho, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wyoming, District of Columbia, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, U.S. Virgin Islands
+Alaska, Arkansas, Colorado, Connecticut, Delaware, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, Washington D. C., Guam, Northern Mariana Islands, Puerto Rico, U.S. Virgin Islands

 Hallmarks